“The airport is

 unbelievably noisy, and there’s no refrigeration.
 I don’t see so

 or on a slab of concrete.
-They have to sell their fresh catch
+They must sell their fresh catch

 quickly because it won’t stay edible for long.
 That’s life here,